Caribbean University-Ponce

 ROI Score: 17/100 · Poor Value

 Caribbean University-Ponce earns a 17/100 ROI score and a Poor Value tier.
 The headline numbers reflect both genuine institutional underperformance and the structural reality of Puerto Rico's labor market.
 Median earnings six years after entry are just $18,400, climbing only to $22,842 by year ten.
-The earnings premium is NEGATIVE 61.2% -- the lowest sub-score possible (0/100) -- meaning graduates earn dramatically less than typical high-school graduates in the cohort.
+The earnings premium is NEGATIVE 61.2% - the lowest sub-score possible (0/100) - meaning graduates earn dramatically less than typical high-school graduates in the cohort.
 The 999-year payback period is the algorithm's signal that earnings effectively never recoup cost.
-Net price is just $4,964 -- one of the lowest in our database, reflecting both low tuition ($8,844 sticker) and aggressive Pell-grant absorption.
+Net price is just $4,964 - one of the lowest in our database, reflecting both low tuition ($8,844 sticker) and aggressive Pell-grant absorption.
 Total four-year cost is $19,856.
-Median federal debt is $10,500, the lowest in this batch, producing a 0.571 debt-to-earnings ratio.
+Median federal debt is $10,500, the lowest in our dataset, producing a 0.571 debt-to-earnings ratio.
 Completion is 36.7%, weak.
-The repayment record is among the worst in our database: 41% of borrowers are making progress at three years, falling to 31% at five years -- many borrowers are actively defaulting or in extreme distress.
+The repayment record is among the worst in our database: 41% of borrowers are making progress at three years, falling to 31% at five years - many borrowers are actively defaulting or in extreme distress.
 The honest read: the low cost and low absolute debt are real positives, but graduates' wages are so weak that even small loans become problematic.
 This is a Puerto Rico labor-market story as much as an institutional one; students should evaluate whether mainland pathways or higher-ROI Puerto Rico institutions (UPR system) make more sense.

 The data raises concerns about Caribbean University-Ponce